 I think being told that he only had weeks left was a gift of sorts all the same.
 I’m guessing then and there he said to himself…’No!
-I’m not putting my family or me through anymore of this, not if the end is that close!’
+I’m not putting my family or me through any more of this, not if the end is that close!’

-I took our two thirteen year olds out onto our back veranda while my sister Deb stayed to comfort Bren and did one of the hardest things I will ever do in my life.
+I took our two thirteen-year-olds out onto our back veranda while my sister Deb stayed to comfort Bren and did one of the hardest things I will ever do in my life.
 They knew how sick Bren was but now it was time to let them know daddy might die that night.
 They were beyond devastated.
 When we were able to compose ourselves they came into their dad, wrapped their arms around him and told him they loved him and that he was the best dad in the world – over and over.
 It was while this was happening that Bren looked up at me and said he could see a cross in their tears.
 He is not religious.
 It was the first of many signs we would receive to let us know heaven was ready to welcome him.

-My brave husband endured until he had seen every family member and friend he loved who could get here in such a short period of time, including his sister from Sydney and brother from Melbourne.
+My brave husband endured until he had seen every family member and friend he loved who could get to him in such a short period of time, including his sister from Sydney and brother from Melbourne.
 By the end of the day his pain relief was being given to him through a syringe driver and that was when he lost his ability to speak to us.

 Bren stayed with us through the night and the next day.
 Wednesday night we had a quiet night just like we normally would.
-After an early dinner we all cuddled up in the lounge room together and watched TV – Bren in his recliner, me on the lounge and the kids on mattresses on the floor, his mum was sleeping in our room.
+After an early dinner, we all cuddled up in the lounge room together and watched TV – Bren in his recliner, me on the lounge and the kids on mattresses on the floor, his mum was sleeping in our room.
 Bren and I had been sleeping in the lounge room for months and the kids the last couple of days.

 Everyone who could get home had been to say their goodbyes.

-So in the early hours of the morning I let the love of my life know it was Ok to leave us now, that we would all be OK, and so he did, just after 5am — held in the arms of his mum, his two children and his wife – all of us telling him how much we loved him.
-My hand was resting on his heart and as he took his last gentle breath I felt his hearts last beat.
+So in the early hours of the morning, I let the love of my life know it was Ok to leave us now, that we would all be OK.
+And so he did, just after 5am — held in the arms of his mum, his two children and his wife – all of us telling him how much we loved him.
+My hand was resting on his heart and as he took his last gentle breath I felt his heart’s last beat.
 It was the most peaceful, dignified passing anyone could ever hope for.
 One no-one deserved more.

 Andy and Bades shaved him and clipped his hair.
 The kids picked the clothes he would leave us in and Andy, Dad and I dressed him.
 A white Volkswagen transporter turned up to drive him away from our home for the last time and we released four beautiful butterflies as he left.
 The butterflies had been delivered to us just hours after Bren passed.
-An anonymous gift from someone who loved us unconditionally, I can only explain the timing of that gift as Divine as it seems they had been ordered weeks before.
+An anonymous gift from someone who loved us unconditionally, I can only explain the timing of that gift as Divine as it seems they had been ordered many weeks before.

 That afternoon my husband, I believe, blessed us with the most beautiful rainbow I have ever seen.
 It hugged our house for about an hour, letting us know he had arrived safely and would never leave us.

-On Thursday the 7th of September hundreds of our friends, neighbours and our wider community – #teambrendanm, joined our families to celebrated Bren’s life.
+On Thursday the 7th of September hundreds of our friends, neighbours and our wider community – #teambrendanm, joined our families to celebrate Bren’s life.
 Our last farewell (in a physical sense), it was a beautiful service and I think he would have loved it.

-The kids and I, my sisters and many of our friends have received lots of little messages of validation and some big ones too since Brens passing – telling us he isn’t far away and is watching over us every day.
+The kids and I, my sisters and many of our friends have received lots of little messages of validation and some big ones too since Bren’s passing – telling us he isn’t far away and is watching over us every day.

-I love you my beautiful husband – keep those messages and rainbows coming.
+I love you, my beautiful husband – keep those messages and rainbows coming.